• Skip to primary navigation

 Testing:

-• Press the start button and change the potentiometer to hear various engine noises to test the operation.
+• Press start button and turn knob like potentiometer to hear different boat engine sounds.

 Conclusion: